jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 What do these Puritans and Presbyterians want.
 To challenge the Crown?
 To what end?
 Do they want to practice religion freely?
 They want Sovereignty.

 I am their king.
 Chosen by God, given the duties of God.
-It is in the Scriptures, the laws, the customs since the Realm began.
+It is in the Scriptures, laws, and customs.
 The faithful people know it.

 The coach stops at Whitehall Palace.
 Good.
 I am hungry, thirsty, and cold.
 I can't let our subjects see it.